clariuslabs/VisualStudio/nuget/Readme.txt

 Release Notes:
+v1.2
+* Automatically include custom .pkgdef files added as None or Content to the project PkgDefOutputGroup.
+This allows the VSIX manifest to "just work" if you use the typical way of including package output via the VsPackage element and the PkgdefProjectOutputGroup reference.

 v1.1.*
 * Smarter and simpler template authoring.
 Just set BuildAction to None on all your template content as well as the .vstemplate, and they become Smart Templates automatically: